milesburton/news-sentiment-reader/README.md

 ## Error Handling 🔧

-The analyzer is designed to be resilient:
+The analyser is designed to be resilient:
 - ✅ Automatic fallback to TensorFlow if Ollama is unavailable
 - 🔄 Continues processing even if some articles fail
 - 📝 Detailed logging of any issues